How It Works

 Metadate CD, and Ritalin) for people who have

 For example, about 10 to 35 out of 100 people with ADHD also have

 tics, such as spasms of the muscles of the face

 (facial tic), clearing the throat, sniffing, and excessive blinking.
-Stimulant
+Certain types of stimulant

 medicines for ADHD may make tics worse.
 Research has found atomoxetine